Care is mostly about prudence in the exercise of capacity.

 These private trusts for estate planning purposes can only cross two or three generations, benefiting people who are alive, or in utero, at the time the trust becomes effective.

 So the fiduciary powers entrusted to the fiduciary steward of a private trust (legally, the trustee) are derived from the capacity of the grantor, and constrained by the size of the trust, who it benefits and how, and the length of time before thet trust is required to dissolve, either by direction, or by law (the Rule Against Perpetuities).
-Essentially, these trustees exercise the piwers of their beneficiares, as their alter egos, but within the constraints of the instructions in the trust.
+Essentially, these trustees exercise the powers of their beneficiares, as their alter egos, but within the constraints of the instructions in the trust.

 And their duties are to be faithful to those instructions.